ELLEN'S KITCHEN

 Combine all the spices in a spice grinder or mortar and grind them fine.

 For appetizer bites, chunk the peeled melon into bite-size pieces.
-For individual servings, use a melon baller to make balls, keeping the skins intact.
+For individual servings, use a melon baller to make balls, saving the emptied skins/shells to serve the balls.

 Sprinkle the pieces or balls with about 1 teaspoon of the spice mix.
 For individual servings, return to the shells.